Equipment for Seniors

 transport_wheelchair

-Description: Similar to a manual wheelchair although is not designed to be self-propelled.
+Similar to a manual wheelchair although is not designed to be self-propelled.
 The individual using the wheelchair is often pushed by another person.
 It is easier to transport in a vehicle as they are lighter, have smaller wheels and are more compact when folded.

-Who should use it: Individuals that need a wheelchair for longer distances and have someone that can assist them (by pushing the chair).
+Individuals that need a wheelchair for longer distances and have someone that can assist them (by pushing the chair).

-More information on Transport Wheelchairs
+More information on: Transport Wheelchair

 Shower Wheelchair